mattblasa/mattblasa/README.md

 - 😄 Pronouns: ...
 ⚡ Fun fact: ...
 -->
 ## Hi there!
-My name is Matt and I'm a freelance Data Analyst in Texas 👋
+My name is Matt and I'm a Data Analyst in Texas 👋

 #### 🔭 I’m currently working on: Data Analysis, Statistics in Python